Adedayo Clement Adeyeye: Politics

-Prince Adeyeye was appointed by the Ekiti State Government as Pro Chancellor of the Ekiti State University in June 2015 and he is the current Chairman of the University's Governing Council.
+Adeyeye was appointed by the Ekiti State Government as Pro Chancellor of the Ekiti State University in June 2015 and he is the current chairman of the university's Governing Council.

-In 2018, Clement Adedayo declared interest in the race for Ekiti Governorship seat and ran for the ticket of the Peoples Democratic Party (PDP) but controversially lost to Kolapo Olusola-Eleka, the anointed candidates of the sitting Governor - Peter Ayodele Fayose.
+In 2018, Adeyeye declared interest in the race for Ekiti Governorship seat and ran for the ticket of the Peoples Democratic Party (PDP) but controversially lost to Kolapo Olusola-Eleka, the anointed candidates of the sitting Governor - Peter Ayodele Fayose.
 This made him and his supporters defect to the All Progressive Congress (APC), a move that eventually led to the APC winning the election.
-Sen Adedayo Adeyeye is the Chairman of Southwest Agenda'23 (SWAGA).
+Adeyeye is the Chairman of Southwest Agenda'23 (SWAGA), which has a presence in Nigeria with offices in several states, including Kwara, Kogi, Akwa Ibom, Benue, Plateau, amongst several others.

 National Caretaker Committee

-Following the inauguration of the National Caretaker Committee of the PDP on 7 June 2016, Prince Adeyeye was nominated as the representative of the South-Western Region of Nigeria.
+Following the inauguration of the National Caretaker Committee of the PDP on 7 June 2016, Adeyeye was nominated as the representative of the South-Western Region of Nigeria.
 He was subsequently appointed as the National Publicity Secretary of the party under the leadership of Senator Ahmed Makarfi on 9 June 2016 and currently serves the party in that capacity.

 Adeyeye stopped acting in that capacity after the administration of party's executive committee headed by Prince Uche Secondus.
-He later contested the 8 May 2018 Governorship Primaries of his party in Ekiti State, but he lost to the anointed candidate and the Incumbent Deputy Governor Kolapo Olusola Eleka.
+He later contested the 8 May 2018 Governorship Primaries of his party in Ekiti State, but he lost.

 Campaign for Ekiti State Governorship

-Sen Adedayo Adeyeye was an aspirant for the Ekiti State 2018 gubernatorial elections under the platform of the PDP whose support cut across party lines.
-He has often been described as a unifying factor for the PDP within the state.
+Adeyeye was an aspirant for the Ekiti State 2018 gubernatorial elections under the platform of the PDP.

 In an interview with the Leadership Newspaper, Adeyeye highlighted his first eleven priorities which pointed at revolutions in agriculture, education, employment figures, health and social welfare amongst others.

 Senatorial aspirations

 Adeyeye declared for Senate on Thursday 6 September 2018 at Ise Ekiti during the Senatorial meeting of the party held in his home and attended by party's bigwigs and aspirants from the zone.

-Prince Adedayo Adeyeye defeated Senator Biodun Olujimi of PDP in Ekiti South Senatorial District in the National Assembly election conducted on Saturday, 23 February 2019.
+Adeyeye defeated Senator Biodun Olujimi of PDP in Ekiti South Senatorial District in the National Assembly election conducted on Saturday, 23 February 2019.
 The Returning Officer for Ekiti South Senatorial District, Professor Laide Lawal, returned Prince Adeyeye, elected having scored 77,621 votes to defeat his closest rival, Olujimi, who polled 53,741 votes.
 During the 2019 election tribunal, his closest rival, Olujimi was declared winner after the result was recalculated under controversial circumstances.